On the Web since 1999

 It is really easy to slip into the habit of constantly complaining about your divorce problems to anyone who will listen.
 So here is a quote to help turn that herd of problems around and head them in the right direction.
 "The tiniest corrective action out weights all the complaining possible."
 Interesting theory isn't it?

-An old proverb says "The older you get, the faster you get old."
-They sure knew what they were talking about didn't they.
-So don't waste anymore time languishing in the "divorce dilemma".
-Start at the top of our index and check out each area or just click on what your need is today.
-Below are some helpful quotes you might want to read before you get started.
-Good luck on your journey.
+An old proverb says “The older you get, the faster you get old.”
+They sure knew what they were talking about didn’t they.
+So don’t waste anymore time languishing in the “divorce dilemma”.
+Go to our index and just click on what your need is today to get started on your journey.

 Thoughts to Ponder